lmcnulty/aiid-risk-checklisting-design/personas/algorithm-assessment-agnes.md

 - **Stakeholders**
   - The organization Agnes works for
   - The organization that they're auditing
-    - The engineers of the system
+    - The engineers of the system under audit
     - The manager in charge of the project
-  - The users and of the system
+  - The users of the system under audit
   - Non-users on whom the system acts
     - For instance, in an automated system for hiring, candidates are not users, but they are among the main parties affected by the system.
-  - (Potentially) Those whose data was used in developing the system

 - **Relationship with risks that are surfaced -- what does she do with them now, what would she ideally do?**